ChrisRoyse/Self-Conceptualizing-KG/readme.md

 ## Overview

-SelfOrg is a groundbreaking framework that enables Large Language Models (LLMs) to autonomously conceptualize and organize their knowledge into dynamic, evolving knowledge graphs.
-By combining state-of-the-art language models with biologically-inspired mechanisms, SelfOrg creates a self-organizing conceptual network that mimics how living systems adapt, evolve, and self-regulate.
+CogniGraph is a groundbreaking framework that enables Large Language Models (LLMs) to autonomously conceptualize and organize their knowledge into dynamic, evolving knowledge graphs.
+By combining state-of-the-art language models with biologically-inspired mechanisms, CogniGraph creates a self-organizing conceptual network that mimics how living systems adapt, evolve, and self-regulate.

 This project aims to address key challenges in LLM deployment:
 - **Reducing model size requirements** by externalizing knowledge representation